Many people are surprised to learn what happens in rehab

 Exercise

-When you abuse chemical substances they also cause your body to release endorphins however those chemically induced endorphins are short-lived and create a depressive feeling when they wear off.
+When you abuse chemical substances, they also cause your body to release endorphins; however, those chemically induced endorphins are short-lived and create a depressive feeling when they wear off.
 Physical exercise during substance abuse treatment will reintroduce natural levels of endorphins into your body.
-Not only does this make a person feel better it retrains their body that it is able to create and regulate the release of endorphins helping the brain chemistry enhance a healthy mood in natural ways.
-For the people that haven’t worked out on a regular basis in the last few years the progress, they feel in exercise is amazing in a short period of times.
+Not only does this make a person feel better, but it also retrains the body, allowing it to create and regulate the release of endorphins, helping the brain chemistry enhance a healthy mood in natural ways.
+For the people that haven’t worked out on a regular basis in the last few years, the progress they feel in exercise is amazing in a short period of time.

 Free Time

-Typically there are 1-2 hours of unscheduled free time during any given day that someone is in treatment.
+Typically, there are 1-2 hours of unscheduled free time on any given day that someone is in treatment.
 Free time is not necessarily free though and treatment is not a vacation, in fact, every waking hour of the day someone is in a treatment center they will be busy.
-During the treatment process, clients will have to do 12 step work which involves reading and writing.
-The reading part is easy it is the writing part is hard.
-During free time clients will also do their chores at the facility and personal things like laundry.
-Somewhere in those 1-2 hours of free time, a person in treatment may get a moment to relax but that is about all the true free time there is.
+During the treatment process, clients will have to do 12-step work, which involves reading and writing.
+The reading part is easy, it is the writing part is tricky.
+During free time, clients will also do their chores at the facility, as well as personal things like laundry.
+Somewhere in those 1-2 hours of free time, a person in treatment may get a moment to relax, but that is all the true free time there is.

 Outings